geoaigroup/geogroup-website/content/authors/mustafa-shukor/_index.md

 user_groups:
   - Collaborators
 ---
-I am currently stumbling in the fierce race of Machine Learning.
-To avoid overfitting, I have been trained on a bunch of stuff, to help my "biological" models to generalize better when facing out of distribution samples on the way.
-Unfortunately, some of my models have overfitted slightly on some datasets, especially Deep Learning and Computer Vision.
-I believe that, mostly, the ideas are behind scientific breakthroughs, and foresight is behind the good ones.
+I am mainly interested in Deep Learning and my current research spans several topics, such as Computer vision, NLP and Multimodal learning.
+During my graduate studies, I focused on Applied Math, Deep Learning and Computer Vision.
+Previously I did internships in several companies and spent some time in academic labs.